 IT professionals understand that the ability of systems to perform at the highest levels had been stifled by reliance on outdated mechanical disk drive technology.
 They are turning to WHIPTAIL’s 100% all-Flash arrays and custom-built solid-state storage to operate data centers at the highest transactional and analytic velocity.
 Why not have the entire enterprise running at a much higher level of performance, especially if doing so can save your business money, energy, time and space?

-Dan Crain, CEO: WHIPTAIL is a solid-state storage company based in New Jersey.
-We’re one of the first of our kind to actually build a machine completely based
+Dan Crain: We’re one of the first of our kind to actually build a machine completely based on solid-state memory devices as opposed to mechanical magnetic disks.